Lamphie/neovim-dotfiles/README.md

 ## Installation

-To set up the Neovim configuration on your system, you can follow the instructions below or use the provided Ansible playbook.
+To set up the Neovim configuration on your system, you can follow the instructions below.

 ### Manual Installation